cchauve/AGO-pipeline/example/README.md

 cluster, we recommend that you contact your system administrators in order to obtain a cluster license for Gurobi.

-The provided parameters files include the parameters needed to run the AGO pipeline on the `cedar` HPC cluster of the
-<a href="https://alliancecan.ca/en">Digital Research Alliance of Canada</a>.
+The provided parameters files are written to run the AGO pipeline on the `cedar` HPC cluster of the <a href="https://alliancecan.ca/en">Digital Research Alliance of Canada</a> using the `slurm` job scheduling system.

 ## Data